-AgustaWestland also promoted a military configuration based on the AW109E Power designated the "AW109 Light Utility Helicopter (LUH)", generally fitted with cable cutters and footracks for rappelling and the like beneath the cabin doors, plus options for a winch, spotlight, electro-optical / infrared (EO/IR) turret, armament, and so on.
-AgustaWestland has achieved brisk sales with the LUH.
+A military configuration based on the AW109E Power was also offer, being designated the "AW109 Light Utility Helicopter (LUH)", generally fitted with cable cutters and footracks for rappelling and the like beneath the cabin doors, plus options for a winch, spotlight, electro-optical / infrared (EO/IR) turret, armament, and so on.
+The LUH has sold well.

 In 2001, the Swedish Defense Ministry ordered 20 AW109 LUH machines, giving them the service designation of "Hkp 15", where "Hkp" of course stood for "helicopter" .
 Two subvariants were ordered, with 12 obtained as the "Hkp 15a" for land-based operation and 8 obtained as "Hkp 15b" for naval operation, off of VISBY-class corvettes.
 The Hkp 15s were intended for training, utility, search and rescue (SAR), and limited tactical use.